-Geoffrey Chaucer is buried in the south transept of Westminster Abbey, known as Poets' Corner.
+Geoffrey Chaucer is buried in the south transept (or south cross) of Westminster Abbey, now known as Poets' Corner.
 As the author of The Canterbury Tales Chaucer is, next to Shakespeare, perhaps the most famous English poet, and has been called "The Father of English Poetry".
 He was born between 1340 and 1343, son of John Chaucer, a London vintner, and Agnes (Copton).
 Geoffrey began his career in the service of Lionel, third son of King Edward III, and held various offices in the king's household, travelling abroad on several occasions.
 His patron and friend was John of Gaunt, Duke of Lancaster, another son of the King.
 On the death of John's first wife Blanche Chaucer wrote his poem The Book of the Duchess.
 Gaunt's third wife Katherine was said to have been a sister of the poet's wife.
 Chaucer held the post of Clerk of the King's Works at the Palace of Westminster for a short time.
 He was a writer on astronomy, and made reference to the science and medicine of the day in his Tales.
 Geoffrey married Philippa Roelt (or Roet).
 Their son Thomas was a rich, distinguished man and Thomas' daughter Alice became Duchess of Suffolk.

 In December 1399 Chaucer was granted the lease of a tenement in the garden of the Lady Chapel of Westminster Abbey, for a term of 53 years at a yearly rent of fifty three shillings and four pence.
 The site of this garden is now covered by the enlarged Lady Chapel built by Henry VII in the early 16th century.
 (The lease still survives in the Abbey archives).
 However, the poet died on October 25th 1400 and probably because he died in his house so near to the Abbey and was still in royal favour, he was buried at the entrance to the chapel of St Benedict, in the south transept of the Abbey.
 The plain slab which marked his grave was apparently sawn up when a monument to John Dryden the poet was erected there in 1720.
 On a pillar nearby hung a lead plate with an inscription on it written, according to William Caxton, by a poet called Surigonius of Milan.